xiaoqian1221/sba_portfolio/README.md

 ### Commands used:

-- rails new sba_portfolio -d mysql
+- rails new sba_portfolio (use -d mysql to avoid mysql commit)
 - bundle
 - heroku create
 - git push origin master